wision-lab/visionsim/ROADMAP.md

   - [ ] If background color is set in blender render, output RGB instead of RGBA?

-- [ ] Consolidate checks (ffmpeg -V, etc) to only run once per spsim invocation.
+- [ ] Consolidate checks (ffmpeg -V, etc) to only run once per visionsim invocation.

 - [ ] Add debug parameter globally, maybe as environment variable which would dry run/echo commands.
 There's already a max threads environment variable, which also needs to be documented.